-The minimum requirement for admission into the PhD program is a four year BA or BS from a regionally accredited institution.
+The minimum requirement for admission into the graduate program is a four-year BA or BS from a regionally accredited institution.
 Students entering into the PhD program with a MA or MS degree may apply for advanced standing.
 Degrees do not need to be from a geography program; however, students whose previous work is not in geography may be asked to complete specific courses that do not provide graduate credit.

 Prospective international students should visit the Graduate School’s International Student page for more information about graduate studies at the University of Minnesota.

 Six information sources on which admission decisions are based: